Burning of Colón: Incident

 When Captain Kane learned of the arrests, negotiations began between the two parties.
-Prestan wanted his guns and the Kane wanted the American citizens to be released but the captain could not use force as it meant risking the lives of the prisoners.
+Prestan wanted his guns and Kane wanted the American citizens to be released, but the captain could not use force as it meant risking the lives of the prisoners.
 Rebel forces included at least 100 men, around twenty of whom accompanied Prestan at all times and fortified a small position within the city streets.
 The remaining men were based outside of town at Monkey Hill.
-The rebels had an old cannon as well and threatened to open fire on the Galena if she came in towards the shore.
+The rebels had an old cannon as well and threatened to open fire on the Galena if she approached the shore.
 Prestan also declared that if he was forced to retreat, he would destroy the city with dynamite.

-For several hours, until the next day, the negotiations proceeded and the Americans refused to give Prestan the cargo of weapons.
-Meanwhile, Captain Dow and the other prisoners were taken to the Panamanian base to be executed by a firing squad.
-Soon after Mr. Right ordered that the weapons be given up as it was the only means of releasing the hostages.
-Unknowingly, Captain Kane was distracting the rebels while the Colombian Army approached Colon.
-Eventually Prestan became alarmed and supposedly ordered his men to begin burning the city but it was later determined that he never gave such order; each party blamed the other for starting the fire, for which Prestán was hanged and later absolved by "resolución No. 101-30-48 de 24 de Septiembre").
-Shortly thereafter the Colombians launched their attack.
+For several hours, until the next day, the negotiations proceeded, but the Americans still refused to give Prestan the cargo of weapons.
+Meanwhile, Dow and the other prisoners were taken to the Panamanian base to be executed by a firing squad.
+Soon after, Mr. Wright ordered that the weapons be given up as it was the only means of releasing the hostages.
+Unknowingly, Kane was distracting the rebels while the Colombian Army approached Colón.
+Eventually Prestan became alarmed and supposedly ordered his men to begin burning the city, but it was later determined that he never gave any such order; each party blamed the other for starting the fire, for which Prestán was hanged and later absolved by "resolución No. 101-30-48 de 24 de Septiembre").

+Shortly thereafter the Colombian federals launched their attack.
 For a few hours the Panamanians held their position while the city burned around them until they were finally routed during the last Colombian charge.
 A detachment of about 100 marines and sailors from the Galena then landed at the request of the Colombian government and 600 more men and two cannons from the USS Tennessee arrived within the next few days.
-Admiral James Edward Jouett assumed command of American forces which was tasked with protecting American property.
-This was hard because the fire quickly spread throughout Colon, causing great damage.
-Several of the destroyed buildings were American or European owned and damages amounted to the millions though compensation was never paid.
+Admiral James Edward Jouett assumed command of the American forces which were tasked with protecting American property.
+This was hard because the fire quickly spread throughout Colón, causing great damage.
+Several of the destroyed buildings were American- or European-owned and damages amounted to the millions, though compensation was never paid.